endail/hx711/README.md

 ### SimpleHX711( int dataPin, int clockPin, Value refUnit = 1, Value offset = 0, Rate rate = Rate::HZ_10 )

-- **data pin**: Raspberry Pi pin which connects to the HX711 chip's data pin (also referred to as DOUT).
+- **dataPin**: Raspberry Pi pin which connects to the HX711 chip's data pin (also referred to as DOUT).

-- **clock pin**: Raspberry Pi pin which connects to the HX711 chip's clock pin (also referred to as PD_SCK).
+- **clockPin**: Raspberry Pi pin which connects to the HX711 chip's clock pin (also referred to as PD_SCK).

-- **reference unit**: load cell's reference unit.
+- **refUnit**: load cell's reference unit.
 Find this value with the calibration program, otherwise set it to 1.

 - **offset**: load cell's offset from zero.
 Find this value with the calibration program, otherwise set it to 0.